YBL123/sei-project-4/README.md

 ```

 ![fam show review](show-reviews.png )
+I made the reviews an independent component so that it could be reused should we want to option to leave reviews anywhere else on the app.

 Only a user that is logged in can post reviews.
 They must add a rating to post a review.
 A red message will appear informing the user of so if they try to post a review without a rating.
+The reviews are wrapped in a ternary.
 Anyone can view the reviews even if not logged in.
-But they can not make a post.
+But they can not make a post - and the option to do so will not appear unless a user is logged in.
-Wrapped in authentication ternary in render.

 ```javascript
 {isAuthenticated() && (